8 Types of Credit Cards to Apply For

 - Additional cards for your employees to use

-If your business card reports to the business bureaus, responsible use of it can help you build your business credit.
-But keep in mind that if there’s any unpaid debt, you could be held accountable—no matter which employee did the spending.
-If your business card also reports to the consumer bureaus, that can also affect your personal credit score.
+If your issuer reports your business credit card to the business bureaus, responsible use of it can help you build your business credit.
+And if your issuer also reports your business credit card to the consumer bureaus and you’re personally responsible for the account, that can also affect your personal credit score.

 “No annual fee” doesn’t mean your card is free.
-It just means you won’t be charged a fixed annual membership fee simply for the convenience of having it.
-You could still pay other rates and fees depending on how you use the card.
-These could include interest and finance charges.
+It just means you won’t be charged a fixed annual membership fee simply for having the card.
+You could still pay other fees, as well as interest and finance charges, depending on how you use the card.

 Some credit cards offer low or 0% introductory rates that apply to purchases.
 These can be useful if you’re planning to make a big one-off purchase and then pay it back quickly.